-Preliminarily, as to Kautantowit's Mecautea, an entity may generally only appear as a party in the federal courts "through licensed counsel."
+Next, as to Kautantowit's Mecautea, an entity may generally only appear as a party in the federal courts "through licensed counsel."
 See Greater Southeast Cmty.
 Hosp.
 Found., Inc. v.
 Potter, 586 F.3d 1, 4 (D.C.
 Cir.
 2009) (citing Rowland v.
 Cal.
 Men's Colony, 506 U.S. 194 (1993)); see also Am.
 Airways Charters, Inc. v.
 Regan, 746 F.2d 865, 873 n.14 (D.C.
 Cir.
-1984) ("[A] corporation, which is an artificial entity that can only act through agents, cannot proceed pro se.") (internal quotation marks and citations omitted); Diamond Ventures, LLC v.
-Barreto, 452
+1984) ("[A]

-F.3d 892, 900 (D.C.
+corporation, which is an artificial entity that can only act through agents, cannot proceed pro se.") (internal quotation marks and citations omitted); Diamond Ventures, LLC v.
+Barreto, 452 F.3d 892, 900 (D.C.
 Cir.
 2006) (same); Franklin v.
 Vilsack, No. 11-0206 (D.D.C.
 Apr.
 15, 2011) (denying IFP status to plaintiff in his capacity as an officer of a non-profit development corporation which, as an artificial entity, cannot proceed IFP).
+Thus, Kautantowit's Mecautea's application to proceed IFP is denied.

-The only complete application is filed by Timm and the remaining two are muddled, at best.
-Minter's undated IFP application is devoid of certain required information, including, for example, an estimation of various debt/expenses and disclosure of any sources of income.
+The remaining two IFP applications are muddled, at best.
+Minter's IFP application is devoid of certain required information, including, for example, his personal contact information, and an estimation of various debt/expenses and disclosure of any sources of income.
 It appears that Minter purports to have neither debts or expenses, nor sources of income, and if that is, in fact, the case, additional information is necessary to explain these unusual financial circumstances.
 Graves's application is devoid of the same information, and further indicates that she may receive disability or worker's compensation benefits, but then no details relating thereto are provided.
+Furthermore, it indicates that she has "basic living expenses," but then does not go on to calculate or further explain them.
 Without properly detailed IFP applications, individually executed and filed by each plaintiff, the court lacks the information by which it may assess their respective financial status at this juncture.
 See generally, 28 U.S.C. § 1915(a)(1).